ElizaYang/BackendChallenge-main/README.md

 5. Test case: Cancelled request returns 500 Internal Server Error response
     * Same as get users endpoint test case 4.

+### Enjoy and let me know if you have any questions! :hearts: